fkubis/teamspeak-php-framework/README.md

 Introduction
 ============

-Clone of [TS3 PHP Framework 1.1.23](https://www.planetteamspeak.com/) providing the library as composer project.
+Clone of [TS3 PHP Framework 1.1.23](https://www.planetteamspeak.com/) providing the library as composer project including namespaces and follow the PSR-4 Standard.

 Usage